swooletw/laravel-hyperf.com/docs/docs/container.md

 To ensure compatibility with the Hyperf Container, there are some important differences you need to be aware of:

-* Unlike Laravel, every binding in the Hyperf Container is a `singleton`.
+* Different from Laravel, every binding in the Hyperf Container is a `singleton`.
 You need to ensure that every instance can be shared across different requests and coroutines. **Do not store states in the objects!** Instead, use [Context](/docs/context.html) if you need to maintain states within objects.

 * If you need to get a new instance rather than fetching the same singleton object from the container, you can use the `make` function.
 This will initiate a new object and inject related dependencies (note that these dependencies are still singletons).